-If you are unable to put to work your skills, then there is no point of being formally educated.
+If you are unable to put to work your skills, then there is no point in being formally educated.

 Floristry is a very delicate art.
 It requires extensive knowledge and love for flowers, which are not easy to develop.
 Apart from these two, there are other skills which a florist must exhibit and those have been mentioned below:

 - Creativity: As mentioned before, floristry is an art and, therefore, demands creativity.
 As a florist, you are expected to ascertain the arrangement, cutting, trimming, and kinds of flowers according to the context.
-For example, if you are supposed to undertake flower decoration for a wedding, vibrant and bright-coloured flowers are preferred.
+For example, if you are supposed to undertake flower decoration for a wedding, vibrant and bright-colored flowers are preferred.

-- Knowledge about plants and flowers: What is an absolute necessity is a knowledge about plants, flowers, and their respective characteristics.
+- Knowledge about plants and flowers: What is an absolute necessity is knowledge about plants, flowers, and their respective characteristics.
 For example, you should know what plants and flowers are best known for their sweet scent, or which of them are easily available and adaptable to the atmospheric situation.
 For this, you should study as many books on floristry as possible and always try new things.
-Your knowledge on plants and flowers will open floodgates to job opportunities.
+Your knowledge of plants and flowers will open floodgates to job opportunities.

 - Sticking to the requirements: When you are hired for, let’s say, preparing bouquets which are to be presented to guests at the inauguration ceremony, you will be given specifications and other directions that you must follow as much as possible.
 If in case, observance of the conditions is not possible due to reasonable issues, you must convey the same to the client and preferably, present an alternative solution.
 Thus, coordination with the client from time to time is an imperative skill, and if you have it in abundance, you will not need to worry about your career as a florist.